mozilla/chromeless/static-files/md/dev-guide/getting-started.md

 **Note**: If you're on Windows, you may need to add the `--no-quit` option to `cfx` to prevent the above output from disappearing instantly.

+**Note**: By default, running `cfx` with no special options will attempt to find Firefox in its most common location on your system and use it to perform the action you requested.
+If you have multiple versions of Firefox on your system, however, or if you want to use Thunderbird or the XULRunner SDK, then you may have to use `cfx`'s `--app` and/or `--binary` command-line options.
+Run `cfx --help` for more information on this.